Counting Solutions to Conjunctive Queries: Structural and Hybrid Tractability: Structural Analysis

 Then, $\adorn(Q_0)$ is the query $\exists D,...,I\ \Phi\wedge \Phi_f$, where

-For the reader's convenience, we present in Figure~\ref{fig:esempio1b} the hypergraph associated with ${Q_0}$ previously depicted in Figure~\ref{fig:esempio1}, where the circled free variables $\{A\}$, $\{B\}$, and $\{C\}$ are the singleton hyperedges additionally occurring in hypergraph $\HG_{\adorn(Q_0)}$. $\lhd$ \end{example}
+For the reader's convenience, we present in Figure~\ref{fig:esempio1b} the hypergraph associated with ${Q_0}$ previously depicted in Figure~\ref{fig:esempio1}, where the circled free variables $\{A\}$, $\{B\}$, and $\{C\}$ are the singleton hyperedges additionally occurring in hypergraph $\HG_{\adorn(Q_0)}$. $\lhd$ \end{exa}

 The concept of coloring is next applied within the tree projection framework.
 In particular, we focus on tree projections where a special condition holds over the quantified variables, which keeps their interaction with free variables ``under control''.
 To state this condition, some further concepts and notations are required.